Amalfi & Puglia

 Day 4 - Matera

-Your morning’s free, so head out early and wander these ancient stone streets with friends.
-Matera’s a maze of history full of impressive sites—try to check out the Casa Noha, the Church of Saint Mary of Idris, and the historic architecture along Via Di Ridola.
+Your morning’s free, so sleep in and shake off that late-night or gather the crew and hop back into Matera’s rocky expanse.
+This ancient city is a twisting, turning tangle of corridors—try to check out the Casa Noha, the Church of Saint Mary of Idris, and the historic architecture along Via Di Ridola.

 Day 5 - Sorrento